momenifi/edit_distance_toolkit/README.md

 The methods are defined in `utils.py` and are called on sample tweets from the notebook `text_edit_distance.ipynb`

-The method in plain python without any package installation and therefore, preserving the environment or the `requirements.txt` file is not required.
+The method in plain Python without any package installation and therefore, preserving the environment or the `requirements.txt` file is not required.
 Random seeds are defined to have predictable random numbers for reproducibility.

 ## Keywords
-edit distance, randomizing text, levenshtein edit distance
+edit distance, randomizing text, levenshtein edit distance, damerau-levenshtein

 ## Use cases
-social science researcher interested in comparing the definitions of terms e.g., reproducibility, transparency etc. across different science disciplines
+1. Evaluating Media Reporting:
+Social scientists can compare how different media outlets report the same news story by analyzing the similarities and differences in wording, framing, and tone.

+2. Text Anonymization for Privacy:
+When analyzing datasets with sensitive information, researchers can use the text distortion feature to anonymize personal details without losing the overall structure of the text.

 ## How to use
 - run jupyter using command `jupyter lab` or `jupyter notebook`